wiseman-timelord/Cpp-Vulkan-Agi/README.md

 --------------------------------------------
 ROBOT1:
-I am a robot, my prime directive is to go to the shops, and buy 10 fags, I must aquire a disguise.
+I am a robot, my prime directive is to go to the shops, and buy 10 fags, but first I must aquire a disguise.
 -----------------------------------------
 ROBOT2:
 I am designing new hair and beard for ROBOT1, so it can blend-in